phenopackets/phenopacket-schema/docs/procedure.rst

     }

-In cases where it is not possible to represent the procedure adequately with a sinlge :ref:`rstontologyclass`, the body site should be indicated using a separate ontology class.
+In cases where it is not possible to represent the procedure adequately with a single :ref:`rstontologyclass`, the body site should be indicated using a separate ontology class.
 For instance, the following indicates a punch biopsy on the skin of the forearm.